KF-Art/lxqt-tuning/README.md

     cd /tmp/Reversal-icon-theme
     ./install.sh green # by default install all variants

+If using Cereus Linux or Void with cereus-extra repository, then you can install them from repositories:

+    # xbps-install -S reversal-icon-theme-green

 ## Tela icon theme

     git -C /tmp clone https://github.com/vinceliuice/Tela-icon-theme
     cd /tmp/Tela-icon-theme
     ./install.sh manjaro # use -a to install all variants

+If using Cereus Linux or Void with cereus-extra repository, then you can install them from repositories:

+    # xbps-install -S Tela-icon-theme-manjaro

 ## Apply icon theme